Adam Coleman: Club career

 He made no further appearances that season, and moved west for 2014 and was named as a member of the Force's extended playing squad.

 Coleman made his starting debut for the Western Force on Good Friday 18 April 2014 at AAMI Park against the Melbourne Rebels.

-International
+International career

 In 2016, Coleman was named in the Wallabies preliminary 39-man squad for the 2016 series against England.
 He made his debut as a replacement in the third test.

 Personal life

 Coleman is of Tongan descent and is the son of former Tongan rugby captain Pau'u Lolohea-Afeaki and first cousin of former Wallaby Rodney Blake.
-Coleman is also cousins with former Hurricane Inoke Afeaki whom also captained Tonga, New Zealand All Black Ben Afeaki and Australian women's basketball player Eva Afeaki.
+Coleman is also cousins with former Hurricane Inoke Afeaki who also captained Tonga, New Zealand All Black Ben Afeaki and Australian women's basketball player Eva Afeaki.